Earn 1 hour of continuing education by joining OT Potential after taking this course.

 It is the policy of OT Potential to disclose any financial and non-financial interest the provider or instructor may have in a product or service mentioned during an activity.
 This is to ensure that the audience is made aware of any bias of the speaker.

 We here at OT Potential have no financial stake in this topic.
 Our guest, Amirra Condelee, also has no financial disclosures.

 Dr. Amirra Condelee, OTD, OTR/L is a graduate of MGH Institute of Health Professions where she completed her Doctor of Occupational Therapy degree with a focus in pediatrics.
 Her doctoral research was conducted at Seattle Children’s Hospital to explore the role of OT in the Neonatal Intensive Care Unit, as well as involvement with the Pediatric Intensive Feeding Program.

 Currently, Amirra practices in the Arizona Early Intervention program where she specializes in the treatment of infants born premature, infants born substance-exposed, and infants and children with sensory processing challenges.
-She has experience working with a variety of diagnoses, conditions, and syndromes to develop unique treatment plans that facilitate improvements in all areas of early childhood development.
+Read full bio.

 This course was designed to meet your continuing education requirements

 We designed the courses in the Club to meet the requirements for “online” and “independent/self-study” courses.
 For more details read our blog post: Can I earn OT CEUS from a podcast?
 To verify the requirements from your specific state (within the US), check out our post, OT Continuing Education Explained.
 If you are outside of the United States and have questions, please contact us.